eduardoh27/FilmQADose/README.md

 > **FilmQADose** is an open-source software for the analysis of radiochromic films in radiation therapy QA (Quality Assurance).
 It provides intuitive calibration tools and dose map generation to promote accessible and efficient quality control.

----

-## About ⚡

-FilmQADose simplifies the workflow of radiochromic film analysis by combining a user-friendly interface with robust data processing.
-This helps clinicians and researchers perform precise film-based QA without expensive proprietary tools.

 **Development branch**: [pyside](https://github.com/eduardoh27/FilmQADose/tree/pyside)

 ---